Limitless-TCG/lotp-docs/organizer/reference.md

 *Other optimizations might follow, if you are planning to run in-person events and have feedback, don't hesitate to contact us.*

 #### Rounds
 The default **Live** setting represents regular tournaments, where rounds are played right after each other.
 In the online environment, it's possible to run an alternative style of tournament, where players get a day or more per round to schedule a time with their opponent, and play on their own schedule.
 Set this option to **24h+** to add a label that indicates this kind of tournament.
-Tournaments with this settings are also grouped seperately on a player's dashboard, and do not include the *Streams* page.
+Tournaments with this settings are also grouped separately on a player's dashboard, and do not include the *Streams* page.

 #### Public / Private
 A public (and published) tournament is included on the [list of all tournaments](https://play.limitlesstcg.com/tournaments) and in the organization's profile.
 If it is not set as public, players will need the direct link to the tournament to find it, but everything else works as usual (unlike an "unpublished" tournament, which can not be interacted with at all as a regular user).